johndatserakis/koa-vue-notes-api/readme.md

 For this project you'll need to make two databases in your development environment, `koa_vue_notes_development` and `koa_vue_notes_testing`.
 In your production environment you would just have `koa_vue_notes_production`.
 Tests use a different database because the data there is extremely volatile - as table information is created and destroyed on every test.
 The `knexfile.js` used here dynamically attaches to the proper database based the `NODE_ENV`.

 The `knexfile.js` in the root of the project is all setup with the ability to read your `.env` file.
 Make sure to have knex installed globally, `npm install -g knex`.
 Let's say you download this project - first you'll `npm install`, then create a `koa_vue_notes` database and a `koa_vue_notes_testing` database, then `knex migrate:latest` and `knex seed:run` to create and seed your tables.
 Currently it's set up to make five users and 100 notes distributed to those users.

+### Docker

+Docker is used for the development virtual machine.
+To use the included dockerfile.yml, run `docker-compose up -d --build` to bring up the machine.
+To stop the machine, run `docker-compose down`.
+The main reason docker is used in this case is to host the MySQL database.
+Make a database named `koa-vue-notes_development`.
+Connect through Sequel Pro using `host: 127.0.0.1`, `port: 3360`, `user: root`, and `password: docker`.

 ### middleware